PharmGKB/PharmCAT/docs/methods/Gene-Definition-Exceptions.md

 PharmGKB annotates PGx-based drug dosing guidelines published by the [Royal Dutch Association for the Advancement of Pharmacy - Pharmacogenetics Working Group (DPWG)](https://www.pharmgkb.org/page/dpwg).
 PharmGKB curates allele function assignments and phenotype mappings from the DPWG to provide genotype specific DPWG guideline recommendations.
 Where possible, PharmGKB maps DPWG terms to CPIC terms, as outlined on [PharmGKB](https://www.pharmgkb.org/page/dpwgMapping).

 CYP3A4 is currently not part of a CPIC guideline.
 Since the DPWG CYP3A4 documentation includes limit variant notations for the included alleles (only `*16`, `*20`, and `*22` have variant positions specified, document from March 2022) PharmCAT relies on [PharmVar CYP3A4 allele definitions](https://www.pharmvar.org/gene/CYP3A4).
-The CYP3A4 `*20` and `*22` definitions are the same in the DPWG CYP3A4 gene document and PharmVar, while the `*16` allele definition includes besides rs12721627 an additional SNP rs2242480 in PharmVar.
-Besides `*16`, c.1026+12G>A (rs2242480) is part of several star alleles including CYP3A4 `*36` (formerly `*1G`).
-See PharmVar's CYP3A4 documentation for further details.
+The CYP3A4 `*16`, `*20` and `*22` definitions are the same in the DPWG CYP3A4 gene document and PharmVar.